Obscure2020/ObscureLib/Java/README.md

 ```java
 BigInteger BIG_UPPER_EXCLUDE
 ```
+- Currently equal to $10^{66}$, or "one unvigintillion."
+Subject to possible change in the future.
 - A number must be less than `BIG_UPPER_EXCLUDE` and greater than `BIG_UPPER_EXCLUDE.negate()` to be supported by the Number to English Translation methods.

 ## String Padding